lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - This limitation is not due to bugs on the TFT firmware but it's an hardware limitation on MKS GEN L v1.0 mainboard
 - Listening Mode state is stored on FLASH allowing to restore the mode at TFT startup.
 This allows to power on/off the printer remotely and to control the printer via USB without the need of any touch (from the user) on the display to engage the mode

-<a name="OctoPrint-Triggering-Commands"></a>
+<a name="Printing-from-Remote-Host"></a>

-### OctoPrint Triggering Commands
+### Printing from Remote Host

 After the TFT is set to Listening Mode (see section [Integration with OctoPrint](#Integration-with-OctoPrint)), OctoPrint, ESP3D, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
 The following actions and the related triggering G-codes are currently supported by the TFT fw:

 | **ACTION**                  | **G-CODE**                                                                                                                                                                                                  |
 | :-------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |